gbetibienvenu/alx-system_engineering-devops-1/0x02-shell_redirections/README.md

-number 11 of shell redirection
+number 12 of shell redirect